Guidance on Deducting Home Office Expenses

 • It is important to ensure that your home office expenses deductions are reasonable.
 It is always better, where it comes to tax deductions in general, to err on the side of conservatism as a tax audit is perhaps similar to a root canal in it's pleasantness.
 And as always, if there are any doubts it is always best to consult an accountant.

-• If you have a corporation, you can enter home office expenses and put the total amount, that you spent personally, to the shareholder loan.
+• If you have a corporation, you can enter home office expenses and allocate the total amount, that you spent personally, to the shareholder loan.
 You can then reimburse yourself for this amount from the corporation.

 • To see how to enter your home office expenses in QuickBooks Online, please see my tutorial below: